chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 is a product of history, not of control - This is a good thing for change agents, but keep in mind that change agents are never the agent of change :) It's a cruel truth and the sooner you get used to it the more helpful you will become to your colleagues and to your teams.

+Conways Law: "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations"

+^ And Conway's Law is a feedback loop.
+If there are issues with your org, there will be issues with the design.
+If you detect issues with design, there are probably issues with org.

 ---

 ![](pics/paint2.jpg)